WesleyJw/Learning/MLOps101/03-FastAPI/tasks/README.md

 ---
 ### API Routes/Endpoints

+- `GET /`: API root route with documentation.
 - `POST /create_user/`: To create a new user.
 - `POST /sa_prediction/`: Submit a text for sentiment analysis.
-- `GET /users`: Retrieve all users.
+- `GET /list_users`: Retrieve all users.
-- `GET /user/`: Retrieve all attributes from a specific user.
+- `GET /get_user/`: Retrieve all attributes from a specific user.
-- `GET /texts`: Retrieve all texts submitted to analyze by an user.
+- `GET /get_history`: Retrieve all texts submitted to analyze by an user.
+- `DELETE /delete_user/`: Delete user by id.

 ---
 ### Project Dependencies